maclong9/dotfiles/readme.md

 > Note: If the script fails to run at any point it will clean up the files that were involved in the setup.

+### Shared

+These tools are used by both the macOS and Linux setups.

+- alacritty
+- fd
+- gh
+- neofetch
+- neovim
+- nodejs
+- pnpm
+- ripgrep
+- rust
+- zig

 ### Mac

 #### Use Cases